mertkantaroglu/house-rental-back-end/README.md

 # 📖 House Rental <a name="about-project"></a>

 **House Rental** contains the backend code for a House Rental App, which allows users to reserve a house, add new houses, and delete existing ones.
-The backend is built using Ruby On Rails and communicates with the frontend of the app to provide a seamless user experience.
+The backend is built using Ruby On Rails and communicates with the front end of the app to provide a seamless user experience.
 The backend includes functionality for user authentication and authorization, allowing only authorized users to perform actions such as adding or deleting houses.
 It also includes a Postgresql database to store information about the houses available for rent, as well as information about user reservations.

 ## 🛠 Built With <a name="built-with"></a>